laine-sa/cluster_restart/README.md

 Once the cluster restarts and normal operation resumes, remember to remove --wait-for-supermajority and --expected-bank-hash before the next update or restart.
 They are only required for the restart.
 You can also go back to your old known-validators at that point.

-(see next page for step 4)

 ## Step 3: Start your validator
 As it boots, it will load the snapshot for slot PENDING and wait for 80% of the stake to come online before producing/validating new blocks.

 To confirm your restarted validator is correctly waiting for 80% stake, look for this periodic log message to confirm it is waiting:
-INFO  solana_core::validator] Waiting for 80% of activated stake at slot PENDING to be in gossip...
+INFO  solana_core::validator] Waiting for 80% of activated stake at slot 246464040 to be in gossip...

 And if you have RPC enabled, ask it repeated for the current slot:
 `solana --url http://127.0.0.1:8899 slot``

-Any number other than PENDING means you did not complete the steps correctly.
+Any number other than 246464040 means you did not complete the steps correctly.

 Once started you should see log entries for “Activate stake” visible in gossip and “waiting for 80% of stake” to be visible.
 You can track these to see how stake progresses.